-The nonprofit has its origins and is deeply engaged with the Pine Ridge Indian Reservation but our outreach also includes the Cheyenne River, Hopi, Navajo and Ute Nations.
-The public is invited to join Service Tripson some of these reservations throughout the year.
+The nonprofit has its origins and is deeply engaged with the Pine Ridge Indian Reservation but our outreach also includes the local Colorado Native community and the Cheyenne River, Hopi, Navajo and Ute Nations.
+The public is invited to join Service Tripson various reservations throughout the year.

-The Tipi Raiser's horse herd and administrative hub is located in Lakewood, Colorado where we host a variety of cultural events, rides and summits.
+The Tipi Raiser's horse herd and administrative hub is located in Lafayette, Colorado where we host a variety of cultural events, rides and gatherings.
 These offer local volunteers an opportunity to engage with our friends from the various reservations as well as help with caring for the Tipi Raiser's herd and gathering needed donations for the reservations.

 What Makes the Tipi Raisers Unique?

 Whether we are providing employment, service projects or humanitarian aid – we execute our work in partnership with the communities we operate in while honoring and amplifying the sacred Indigenous Wisdom inherent in each culture.